JoergM/consul-examples/events_watches_locks/README.md

 }]
 ```

 The Payload is Base64 encoded.
-Your program would have to decode it (which cat does not :) ) The Base64 encoding allows to send binary payload as well.
+Your program would have to decode it.
+The Base64 encoding allows to send binary payload as well.